awslabs/crossplane-on-eks/README.md

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+This library is licensed under the Apache 2.0 License.